Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Acknowledgments

 \section{Acknowledgments}

-We are grateful to several anonymous referees and the associate editor for valuable comments and suggestions.
-We thank Bin Yu, Peter B\"uhlmann, Guido Imbens, Kevin Guo, Suyash Gupta, Ying Jin, and James Yang for inspiring discussions.
+We thank the AE, three anonymous reviewers, Bin Yu, Peter B\"uhlmann, Guido Imbens, Xiao-Li Meng, Kevin Guo, Suyash Gupta, Ying Jin, and James Yang for helpful feedback and inspiring discussions.
+We are grateful for the support of the Stanford Institute for Human-Centered Artificial Intelligence (HAI) and the Dieter Schwarz Foundation.